 My moment had arrived.
 I was backstage with about five minutes until showtime when the adrenaline started rushing like it never had before.
 It was a nervous energy of epic proportions I had never dealt with that was making my body shake and sweat.
 All of a sudden it was time to go on stage.

 What happened next I can hardly describe with words.
 It was like I reached down into the deepest depths of my heart and soul and transformed that nervous energy into some kind of transcendent musical power I could share with my audience.
 The song was over.
 I opened my eyes.
 The audience was standing up and clapping.
 It was my first ever standing ovation.
 Right then I knew what I wanted to do for the rest of my life.
 I had found something bigger than myself I could share with others and make them feel better, maybe even heal them.
 I wanted to create The Infinite Standing Ovation.

-Fast forward fifteen years, six international tours with B.B.
+Fast forward fifteen years, seven international tours with B.B.
 King’s Allstar Band, multiple lead roles in musicals, a music performance degree from Belmont University, television appearances, radio spots, festival sets, my own music being released, and I’m still trying to create The Infinite Standing Ovation.

 Why I have been chosen to be a conduit for the beautiful gift that is music I do not know.
 What I do know is the things I have seen and felt are real.
 There is a power beyond me that is working through me causing those people to stand up and clap.
 Most people do not understand the life of a musician.